GianFranco Ruffini Sport Coats – A Vintage Review

-I recently purchased two vintage Gianfranco Ruffini sport coats, neither of which cost more than $12.00 on eBay.
+I recently purchased two vintage Gianfranco Ruffini sport coats, neither of which cost me more than $12.00 on eBay.
 This is my review.

 Of course, there is no mistaking a low-cost Gianfranco Ruffini sport coat for a much more expensive Italian made Armani or Canali of similar vintage.
-My Gianfranco Ruffini sport coat shown above appears to be lightweight silk & wool blend (there is no label identifying the fabric) with a rayon lining.
+My Gianfranco Ruffini sport coat shown above appears to be lightweight silk & wool blend (there is no label identifying the fabric).
 The open weave of the fabric makes it suitable for spring/summer.
 The lining is acetate, and it has fused interlining construction typical of mass-market machine made sport coats.
 Nevertheless, the jacket has held up well given its age.
 Made in Indonesia, the pattern has a good fit (in the style of the 90s of course).

 By the way, ‘back in the day,’ before hoodie-wearing Facebook CEO’s existed, this is how we ‘creatives’ dressed for work.
 The executives wore dark suits with regimental ties, the creatives (designers, graphic artists, etc) wore bright floral ties and more colorful sport coats to signal that we were visual idea people…